mitsuba-renderer/mitsuba3/docs/src/key_topics/variants.rst

 spectral, or even polarized illumination.
-Similarly, the numerical representation underlying the simulation can be exchanged to perform renderings using a higher amount of precision, process many light paths at once on the GPU, or it can be mathematically differentiated to to solve inverse problems.
+Similarly, the numerical representation underlying the simulation can be exchanged to perform renderings using a higher amount of precision, process many light paths at once on the GPU, or it can be mathematically differentiated to solve inverse problems.
 All variants are automatically created from a single generic codebase.
 Each variant is associated with an identifying name that is composed of several parts: